Best books to read when you are planning to travel to Petra, Jordan

 A nice read again!
 It’s the love story of Arab-American Lisa Halaby and the late King Hoessein.
 (The father of the current King Abdullah II.)

 She fell in love with him (and the Jordanian people) after she met him at the opening of the Queen Alia International Airport in Amman in 1977.
 After a year of courtship, they got married.
 In the book you can read how she combined her family life, they had four children, with the busy job of her husband the king and all the good humanitarian work she did.
-Next to that you learn a lot about the Jordanian culture.
+Next to that you learn a lot about the Jordanian culture and politics.

 Maybe you noticed that we know her as Queen Noor.
 Well, before she got married she has been given a new name, Noor Al-Hussein, Light of Hussein.